DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/BUDGETING/Budget-import.md

 | **Dimension code**    |  Select all the dimensions that will be included in the import file and press **Select**.
 If any dimensions are not visible, see [Dimensions](#dimensions).
 Note: Once the record is saved, this field will revert to blank as it is only used to populate the **Dimension format** field. |
 | **Dimension segment delimiter**  |  Select the delimiter used as the delimiter between the dimension elements in the import fields  | - |
 | **Dimension format**  |  When the dimensions are selected in the **Dimension code** field, these will automatically populate the **Dimension format** field in financial dimension sort order.
 To change the order of these fields, simply cut & paste dimensions into required order to match the import file. | BusinessUnit-CostCenter

+Use button **Generate template** to download csv template based on the following setup:
+- Number of months
+- Dimension format

 ### Budget import processing
 Budget import processing is discussed in detail at [Budget import processing](../../Processing/Budgeting/Budget-import.md).